Winner-Dimiri/Sales-Performance-Analysis/README.md

 - Expand and optimize sales and distribution in high-performing South and North regions.
 - Investigate and revitalize the East region with localized strategies and market research.
 - Invest more in hats and socks, which have shown notable growth, to maximize revenue.
-- Revivee shirt sales through product innovation, bundle offers, or targeted promotions to reverse the declining trend.
+- Revive shirt sales through product innovation, bundle offers, or targeted promotions to reverse the declining trend.
+- Analyze December’s underperformance to uncover and address issues affecting festive sales.
+Plan early campaigns, stock management, and targeted promotions to boost future December performance.